OmShiv/experiments/html5-dd/README.md

 backbone-html5-app
 ==================

-An app using backbone for MVC in the frontend.
+An app using BackboneJS for MVC in the frontend.

 Images can be dropped from OS (any file / folder) into the browser (Drop placeholder)

 Requires your browser to support: